How to Know if a Dish is Dishwasher Safe

 Most pots and pans have an engraving on the handle, while most dishes are labeled on the bottom side.
 Stainless steel is dishwasher safe; aluminum is not.
 If you have trouble locating a label and aren’t sure what the material is made of, hire a metallurgist.
 Just kidding.
 Try checking the original packaging or the manufacturer’s website.

-Washing cast iron inside a dishwasher will cause it to lose its seasoning and rust.
+Washing a cast iron skillet inside a dishwasher will cause it to rust, or worse, lose its seasoning.

-The heat and humidity inside dishwashers can cause wood to warp and crack.
+The heat and humidity inside dishwashers can cause wooden kitchen utensils, such as wooden cutting boards and wooden spoons, to warp and crack.